Stuffed Zucchini Boats

 - Cheese.
 We love using mozzarella cheese for this recipe, but any favorite cheese variety will work.
-Parmesan, fontina or provolone are all great choices.
+Parmesan cheese, fontina or provolone are all great choices.

 - Taco boats.
 Use taco seasoning to flavor ground beef, leave out the basil and use a Mexican cheese blend.

-You can definitely eat the skin on zucchini!
-You will want to ensure that the zucchini has been washed and dried before starting the recipe.
+You can definitely eat the skin and there’s no need to peel zucchini!
+You will want to ensure that it has been washed and dried before starting the recipe.
 The skin on zucchinis actually have a lot of nutritional benefits!

 It is worth mentioning that sometimes larger zucchini have tougher skins with a slightly bitter taste, which is why I recommend medium-sized zucchini for this recipe.

-I don’t recommend freezing zucchini boats.
+I don’t recommend freezing these.
 The zucchini gets mushy once thawed.
 However, if you just want to freeze the meat filling mixture, that totally works.

 - Place the completely cooled filling (without cheese) into a freezer-safe bag or container, leaving space for the sauce to expand once it’s frozen.
 Freeze for 2-3 months.